confluentinc/kafka-rest/docs/config.rst

 Note that all the SASL configurations (for REST Proxy to Broker communication) are prefixed with "client".
 If you want the configuration to apply just to consumers or just to producers, you can replace the prefix with "consumer" or "producer" respectively.

-In addition to these configurations, make sure ``bootstrap.servers`` configuration is set with SASL_PLAINTEXT:\\host:port (or SASL_SSL) end-points, or you'll accidentally open an SASL connection to a non-SASL port.
+In addition to these configurations, make sure ``bootstrap.servers`` configuration is set with SASL_PLAINTEXT://host:port (or SASL_SSL) end-points, or you'll accidentally open an SASL connection to a non-SASL port.

 ``client.security.protocol``
 Protocol used to communicate with brokers.
 Valid values are: PLAINTEXT, SSL, SASL_PLAINTEXT, SASL_SSL.